-Everyone’s heard the cautionary tales of petty theft in Europe–why else would money belts and fanny packs still be around?
-It’s sure as Hell not because of looks or comfort or the need to carry your young in your belly pouch.
+Everyone’s heard the cautionary tales of petty theft in Europe–why else would money belts and fanny packs still be so prolific?
+It’s sure as hell not because of looks or comfort or the need to carry your young in your belly pouch.
 I don’t care how well it pairs with your jorts.
 Off!
 Now!

 GETTING ROBBED ABROAD

 I had just spent a couple of days in Nettuno, Italy–Never heard of it?
 There’s a reason; it’s a dump.
 Fuggedaboutit–and was taking the train back to Rome, about an hour’s ride north.
 I traveled solo and carried one purse, one backpack, and one purple leopard print pillow with black fringe tassels.
 I was doe-eyed and smiling at strangers–THIS WOULD BE MY DOWNFALL.
 Curse you Southern charm!

 The trip was your average inter-Italy train ride.
 Uneventful.
 Sweaty.
 Full of people who absolutely refuse to make eye contact with one another.
 (Would it kill you?
 Really?
 It’s like commuting with robots.)
 Towards the end of the trip, between the early hour and the tedious landscape, I was bored.
 I went face-down on my purple pillow and closed my eyes.

 Your Honor, let the record state that I was awake the entire time.